r-hyperspec/unmixR/README.md

 ##### Top priority
 * Review unit tests which currently fail.
 * Class definition(s): `nfindr` currently informally defined at end of nfindr.default.
 Do we need/want to create an Rd page about it?
+* Similar question for class vca.
+It is not different from class nfindr, maybe they should both return class 'unmixR'?
 * Work on vignettes
 * Review all documentation.